maduabuchicharles50/bookstore/README.md

 ### 2. Author
 > **POST:** `http://localhost:8081/api/authors`
- - Adds a new Autor to the bookstore.
+ - Adds a new Author to the bookstore.
 ```
 Sample Request
 {